 Atkinson is trying to make that process easier at New Vision House of Hope by automating all of their paperwork so it can be filled out more quickly.
 Since finding permanent housing himself, Atkinson says he hopes to be a “beacon” for other Veterans to show them that if he could make it through difficult times, they can too.

 His time in the military took him around the world, to places like Japan, Honduras, Spain and Germany.
-His time after the service left him homeless but his journey didn’t end there.
-Despite the fact it has been a long road, Atkinson feels grateful to be where he is now and thankful he can make the journey a little easier for others.
+His time after the service left him homeless.
+But his journey didn’t end there, and though it has been a long road, Atkinson feels grateful to be where he is now, and thankful he can make the journey a little easier for others.